ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ## [From _The Weekly Perrysburg journal._](https://chroniclingamerica.loc.gov/lccn/sn85026193/1864-05-25/ed-1/seq-4)

 #### 1864-05-25 &middot; Perrysburg, O. [Ohio]

 <table style="width: 100%;"><tr><td style="width: 50%">

-The Medical World says that in many
-Cses of disordered stomach, a tenspoonful&#x27;
-of salt is a certain euro.
-In a violent in­
-ternal pain termed cholio, a toaspoonfill
-alt dissolved in a pint of cold wator, taken
-as soon as possible, with a short imp im­
 mediately after, is one of tho most effectual
 and speedy remedies known.
 The same
 will revive a person who seems almost